cncf/mentoring/communitybridge/README.md

 The stipend is $5500 per student/cycle.
 Please check out the [guidelines](https://docs.linuxfoundation.org/display/DOCS/Get+Reimbursed) on how to be paid.

+Please note that you are eligible to participate in a single project per-cycle.
+In total, you may participate in up to two cycles of the Community Bridge Mentorship program.

 ### Mentee selection process

 Mentors are responsible for selecting and matching mentees to their projects.